-Below, we look at the factors and priorities concerning users in these mid-sized applications, and the UPS topology available to optimally address these issues.
+Below, we look at the factors and priorities concerning users in these mid-sized UPS applications, and the UPS topology available to optimally address these power protection issues.

-While clean power with the highest possible availability and efficiency remain as priorities, these benefits must be delivered from equipment that is highly compact; additionally, if it is destined for an office environment, it should blend aesthetically and physically into the office space.
+While clean power with the highest possible availability and efficiency remain as priorities, these benefits must be delivered from UPS equipment that is highly compact; additionally, if it is destined for an office environment, UPS installation should blend aesthetically and physically into the office space.

-Easy scalability is another important consideration.
+Easy UPS scalability is another important consideration.
 Within both IT and process-related environments, demand can change rapidly as new projects are initiated, more staff is taken on or new server technologies are introduced.
-An ability to start small, yet grow rapidly and seamlessly in response to demand is essential.
+An uninterruptible power supply with the ability to start small, yet grow rapidly and seamlessly in response to demand is essential.

-Fig.1 illustrates a system family that meets these criteria, ranging in capacity from 10kVA to 50 kVA.
-These units are available in three sizes, with a footprint of just 0.4m2 at 50 kVA and power density of 100 kW/m2.
-This space saving is an essential advantage in premium or space-constrained office and server room locations.
+Fig.1 illustrates a UPS system family that meets these criteria, ranging in capacity from 10kVA to 50 kVA.
+These UPS units are available in three sizes, with a footprint of just 0.4m2 at 50 kVA and power density of 100 kW/m2.
+This space-saving is an essential advantage in premium or space-constrained office and server room locations.

-Each unit can operate as a standalone UPS system; however more units can be incrementally added in parallel, up to a maximum of 20, to become a multi-module UPS system.
-Units can be added like this simply to grow capacity, but they can also be used to improve power availability by building in modular redundancy.
+Each unit can operate as a standalone UPS system.
+However, more uninterruptible power supply units can be incrementally added in parallel, up to a maximum of 20, to become a multi-module UPS system.
+Units can be added like this simply to grow UPS capacity, but they can also be used to improve power availability by building in modular redundancy.
 Three 20 kVA modules, for example, would provide n+1 redundancy for a 40 kVA critical load.

 When operating in a parallel system, any UPS module can assume the paralleling control ‘leadership’ role, which avoids a single point of failure in the parallel chain and ensures the highest possible reliability.
 This builds on the exceptional reliability inherent in the hardware, which incorporates redundant critical circuits (RCCs).
-RCCs duplicate all of the critical components and circuitry within the UPS.
+RCCs duplicate all of the critical components and circuitry within UPS solutions.

 With true online double-conversion Voltage-Frequency Independent (VFI) topology, the UPS family offers consistently clean power together with its system reliability and high power availability.

-Battery autonomy, like power capacity, must be sized closely to the needs of the critical load without being excessive and wasting capital or floor space.
-Accordingly, it should be easily scalable to track load changes.
-The 5000/TP example’s three cabinet options accept different-sized batteries, allowing the ideal capacity and autonomy selection for any given application.
-Additional, matching battery cabinets are also available.
-Ripple-free, optionally temperature-controlled battery chargers protect batteries, extending the life-time performance and reducing running costs.
+UPS battery autonomy, like power capacity, must be sized closely to the needs of the critical load without being excessive and wasting capital or floor space.
+Accordingly, UPS batteries should be easily scalable to track load changes.
+The PowerWAVE 5000/TP UPS system example’s three cabinet options accept different-sized UPS batteries, allowing the ideal capacity and autonomy selection for any given application of UPS power supplies.
+Additional, matching uninterruptible power supply battery cabinets are also available.
+Ripple-free, optionally temperature-controlled battery chargers protect UPS batteries, extending the life-time performance and reducing running costs.

-These UPSs are handling significant power levels, so their energy efficiency is important.
-In fact the 5000/TP’s transformerless technology achieves similar energy efficiency to that of larger systems, with up to 95.5% being possible.
-Energy and cooling costs, and the organisation’s carbon footprint are all reduced.
-A near-unity power factor means reduced-size input cables and switchgear, and lower costs.
-The technology also yields an outstandingly low THDi of <3% at 100% load, eliminating possible interference with other in-circuit equipment.
+These uninterruptible power supplies are handling significant power levels, so their energy efficiency is important.
+In fact, the PowerWAVE 5000/TP’s transformerless UPS technology achieves similar energy efficiency to that of larger UPS systems, with up to 95.5% being possible.
+Energy, cooling costs and the organisation’s carbon footprint are all reduced.
+A near-unity power factor means reduced-size input cables and switchgear, and lower UPS installation costs.
+The UPS technology also yields an outstandingly low THDi of <3% at 100% load, eliminating possible interference with other in-circuit equipment.
 It also avoids unnecessary over-sizing of gen-sets, cabling and circuit-breakers, and extends the lifetime of all input components.